 If your posts are tanking during Love Island or The Batchelor, you have a timing issue and should tweak your strategy.

 Likewise, if your target audience is school parents and you’re posting at pick-up time… you get the idea.

 With a marketer’s mindset, you can view engagement objectively.
 And you can talk confidently to your clients about what’s happening.

 Let’s say your audience isn’t big on commenting, but your client’s inbox is still overflowing with inquiries.
 You’re winning.
 Something’s working!

 So stop wasting time worrying, and focus your energy on creating content that supports these goals.

-There are hundreds of reasons why people might not engage with your posts and that’s fine.
-Using data and a strategy will help you to understand why a drop might be happening and allow you to deal with the situation calmly.
+There are hundreds of reasons why people might not engage with your posts, and that’s fine.
+Using data and a strategy will help you understand why a drop might happen and allow you to deal with the situation calmly.